Episode 8: The Evolution of Enablement Maturity

 So how can you improve the maturity of your enablement function as the field continues to rapidly evolve?
 We have invited Highspot’s very own Vice President of Revenue Strategy, Haley Katsman, to the podcast today to help us answer just that.
 Thanks for joining Haley, I would love for you to tell us about yourself, your background, and your role here at Highspot.

 Haley Katsman: Thank you so much, Shawnna, I’m excited to be here.
 Hi everyone, my name is Haley Katsman and as the vice president of revenue strategy at Highspot, I lead enablement operations and analytics and planning for our global go-to-market teams.
 In addition, I lead our company’s account development team focused on pipeline generation.
 I’ve been with Highspot for almost eight years which is pretty crazy and have built and scaled our revenue strategy team including enablement from zero to about 90 people in the past four years.
-We have gone through our maturity journey as an organization and I’m excited to talk through that with you all today.
+We have gone through our maturity journey as an organisation and I’m excited to talk through that with you all today.

 My background is in marketing sales from several different fortune 500 companies spanning consumer products, commercial real estate, marketing, and advertising, and my passion is really building and developing high-performing teams, empowering next-generation leaders, and really solving complex cross-functional problems with data-informed solutions.